 In addition, we also have the following sufficient conditions for a transitive system to be disjoint with all minimal systems, which are all known for $\mathbb{Z}$-actions. \begin{thma} Let $G$ be a countable discrete group and $(X,G)$ be a transitive $G$-system.
 Then $(X,G)$ is disjoint with all minimal $G$-systems if it satisfies one of the following conditions: \begin{itemize} \item[(1)] $(X,G)$ is totally transitive and has dense small periodic sets; \item[(2)] $(X,G)$ is totally transitive and has dense regular minimal points; \item[(3)] $(X,G)$ is $\infty$-transitive and has dense distal points. \end{itemize} \end{thma}

-As an application of our main Theorem \ref{thmA}, we can also show that the Bernoulli shift $2^{G}$ of a countable infinite group $G$ is disjoint with all minimal $G$-systems (Corollary \ref{Bernoulli disjoint}).
-However, our method is not available in case of uncountable discrete group (see the remark below Corollary \ref{Bernoulli disjoint}), which has been shown in \cite{GTWZ, Ber}.
+Although Theorem \ref{thmA} provides a necessary and sufficient condition on disjointness from all minimal systems, it is not easy to construct the countable dense set $D$ for a given $G$-system $(X,G)$ generally.
+For example, the construction of such $D$ in the Bernoulli shift $2^{G}$ depends on the separated covering property for minimal systems, which is also the main ingredient and difficulty in \cite{GTWZ} to show the Bernoulli disjointness (for the construction, see Corollary \ref{Bernoulli disjoint}).
 For some special countable infinite groups, e.g., residually finite groups, there are dense sets of periodic points in the Bernoulli shift and then the disjointness follows from Theorem \ref{thmC}.
 Indeed, for a residually finite group $G$ and a finite subset $F\subset G$, there is always a normal subgroup $H$ of $G$ with finite index such that for any $f_1\neq f_2\in F$ lie in distinct cosets of $H$.